Siteimprove/alfa-examples/custom-testing/adding-rules/README.md

 Rule.Atomic.of<Page, /* type of test targets */>({
-  uri: /* string, unique identifier for the rule */, /* optional "requirements" and "tags" arrays */ evaluate(/* Partial "Page", usually at least a "document", often also a "device" */) {
+  uri: /* string, unique identifier for the rule */, /* optional "requirements" and "tags" arrays */ evaluate(/* Partial "Page", usually at least a "document", often also a "Device" */) {
     return {
       applicability() {
         /* returns an iterable of test targets (of the type specified) */